mixmaxhq/eb-disable-npm/README.md

 # eb-disable-npm

 This package is the successor to https://github.com/mixmaxhq/eb-fix-npm/.
-Even with that package's optimizations, we still found npm to be too slow and memory intensive on Elastic Beanstalk, actually forcing us to use more expensive EC2 instance types than our application would otherwise require.
+Even with that package's optimizations, we at Mixmax still found npm to be too slow and memory intensive on Elastic Beanstalk, actually forcing us to use more expensive EC2 instance types than our application would otherwise require.

 So, we use this package's `.ebextensions` to prevent Elastic Beanstalk from installing/rebuilding modules altogether.
 Instead, we deploy our Node modules